Mimi Alford

-Marion Fay "Mimi" Alford (née Beardsley; born May 7, 1943) is an American woman who allegedly had an affair with President John F. Kennedy while she served as an intern in the White House press office between 1962 and 1963.
+Marion Fay "Mimi" Alford (née Beardsley; born May 7, 1943) is an American woman who had an affair with President John F. Kennedy while she served as an intern in the White House press office between 1962 and 1963.

 Despite the affair's consuming influence over her life at the time, Alford managed to keep the illicit trysts a secret for 40 years, until clues were leaked in 2003.
 Alford published her own book about the affair, Once Upon a Secret, in 2011.

 Early life

 Marion Fay Beardsley was born in New York City, and was raised in Middletown Township, New Jersey.
 She was educated at Miss Porter's School in Connecticut.
 While working as an editor in 1961 at her high school newspaper, the Salmagundy, she wrote to the White House and requested an interview with Jacqueline Kennedy, who herself had been an editor of Salmagundy at Miss Porter's School.
 Mrs. Kennedy was unable to fit a meeting into her schedule, but her social secretary, Letitia Baldrige, also a Miss Porter's alumna, invited Beardsley to come to the White House and interview her about Mrs. Kennedy.
 She briefly met President Kennedy during this visit.

 In Beardsley's first year at Wheaton College, the White House offered her an open position as a summer intern in the White House press office; she accepted and began her internship in 1962.
 She was asked back for the following summer and visited the White House in between.